 IP to be used as source IP for packets that have been hair-pinned after load balancing.
 The default behavior when the option is not set is to use the load balancer VIP as source IP.
 This option may have exactly one IPv4 and/or one IPv6 address on it, separated by a space character.

 options: skip_snat: optional string

-If the load balancing rule is configured with skip_snat option, the force_snat_for_lb option configured for the router pipeline will not be applied for this load balancer.
+If the load balancing rule is configured with skip_snat option, the option lb_force_snat_ip configured for the logical router that references this load balancer will not be applied for this load balancer.